SerenaDonadi/HIGH5_analyses/README.md

 # notes on Katarina method:
-keep only sites with at least 10 years of data for the times series analysis keep only samplings conducted between June and September keep sites with either one or more electrofishing passes
+keep only sites with at least 10 years of data for the times series analysis keep only samplings conducted between July and October keep sites with either one or more electrofishing passes

 breakpoints are calculated using a linear and a quadratic function. then the best model is selected based on AIC.